SCLW/Circuitry-Based-Sound/readme.md

 To avoid interaction between the signals and to obtain individual gain control, active mixing using an operational amplifier is preferred.
 An op amp is another class of active electronic component.
-Its purpose and function is out of the scope of this documentation.
+How it works is unfortunately out of scope of this documentation.
 The basic wiring is shown below.
-Besides it function as a mixer with gain control over every individual input by adding voltage dividers, it can also be used to achieve a desired output gain by modifying the the feedback resistor R<sub>F</sub> in relation to the input resistors R<sub>IN</sub> of each input.
+Besides its function as a mixer with gain control over every individual input by adding voltage dividers or potentiometers, it can also be used to achieve a desired output gain by modifying the the feedback resistor R<sub>F</sub> in relation to the input resistors R<sub>IN</sub> of each input.
 The minus sign in the formula indicates that the output voltage is inversed.
 To undo inversion, a second stage following the shown circuit can be used.

 *Applications:*
 * signal mixing